VickySekhon/VickySekhon/README.md

       <br>
       <br>
       <strong>Personal Experience:</strong>
-      This was an extremely fun project I worked on over the course of one week.
+      This was an enjoyable project I worked on over the course of one week.
 I spent most of my time understanding the implementation of the selected algorithms, using pen and paper to visualize the sorting process.
-I then implemented all of the algorithms in code.
+I then implemented all of the algorithms in the code.
 I then learned and got some help using Tkinter and eventually created the visualization tool.
     </p>
    <a href="https://ibb.co/WnfZYS8"><img src="https://i.ibb.co/wy4VxDG/Screenshot-2023-11-12-001409.png" alt="Screenshot-2023-11-12-001409" border="0"></a>
   </div>